 If you wish to restrict or block the cookies which are set by us, or indeed any other website, you can do this through your browser settings.
 Stopping all cookies might mean you can’t access some of our services or our website may not work properly for you.

 For more information on how we may use your personal data, please see our privacy notice.
-You can find out more information about cookies and your rights on the ICO’s website https://ico.org.uk/your-data-matters/online/cookies/
+You can find out more information about cookies and your rights on the ICO’s website https://ico.org.uk/for-the-public/online/cookies/